BANANAS: Bayesian Optimization with Neural Architectures for Neural Architecture Search: BANANAS Experiments

-In this section, we discuss our experimental setup and results.
-We give experimental results on the performance of the meta neural network itself, as well as the full NAS algorithm compared to several NAS algorithms.

-We check every box in the NAS research checklist~\cite{lindauer2019best}.
-In particular, our code is publicly available, we used a tabular NAS dataset, and we ran many trials of each algorithm.
-In Appendix~\ref{app:checklist}, we give the full details of our answers to the NAS research checklist.
+In this section, we compare BANANAS to many other popular NAS algorithms on three search spaces.
+To promote reproducibility, we discuss our adherence to the NAS research checklist~\cite{lindauer2019best} in Appendix~\ref{app:checklist}.
+In particular, we release our code, we use a tabular NAS dataset, and we run many trials of each algorithm.

-\paragraph{Search space from NASBench.} The NASBench dataset is a tabular dataset designed to facilitate NAS research and fair comparisons between NAS algorithms~\cite{nasbench}.
-It consists of over 423,000 unique neural architectures from a cell-based search space, and each architecture comes with precomputed training, validation, and test accuracies for 108 epochs on CIFAR-10.

-The search space consists of a cell with 7 nodes.
-The first node is the input, and the last node is the output.
-The remaining five nodes can be either $1\times 1$ convolution, $3\times 3$ convolution, or $3\times 3$ max pooling.
-The cell can take on any DAG structure from the input to the output with at most 9 edges.
-The NASBench search space was chosen to contain ResNet-like and Inception-like cells \cite{resnet, inceptionnet}.
-The hyper-architecture consists of nine cells stacked sequentially, with each set of three cells separated by downsampling layers.
-The first layer before the first cell is a convolutional layer, and the hyper-architecture ends with a global average pooling layer and dense layer.

-\paragraph{Search space from DARTS.} One of the most popular convolutional cell-based search spaces is the one from DARTS \cite{darts}, used for CIFAR-10.
-The search space consists of two cells with 6 nodes each: a convolutional cell and a reduction cell, and the hyper-architecture stacks the convolutional and reduction cells.
-For each cell, the first two nodes are the inputs from the previous two cells in the hyper-architecture.
-The next four nodes each contain exactly two edges as input, such that the cell forms a connected DAG.
-Each \emph{edge} can take one of seven operations: $3\times 3$ and $5\times 5$ separable convolutions, $3\times 3$ and $5\times 5$ dilated separable convolutions, $3\times 3$ max pooling, $3\times 3$ average pooling, identity, and \emph{zero} (this is in contrast to NASBench, where the \emph{nodes} take on operations).